feathersui/feathersui-starling/README.md

 * [Getting Started Article](https://github.com/joshtynjala/foxhole-starling/wiki/Getting-Started)
 * [Official Foxhole Q&A thread on the Starling Forums](http://forum.starling-framework.org/topic/official-foxhole-components-qa)

+## Important Note

+The core architecture and non-private APIs of Foxhole for Starling are still under active design and development.
+Basically, for the time being, absolutely everything is subject to change, and updating to new revisions may result in broken content.
+If something breaks after you update to the latest revision, and you can't figure out the new way to do something, please ask in the [Q&A thread](http://forum.starling-framework.org/topic/official-foxhole-components-qa) I have set up at the Starling Forum.

 ## Tips

 * The components do not have default skins.
 However, you can try out one of the themes included with the [Foxhole for Starling Examples](https://github.com/joshtynjala/foxhole-starling-examples).